-The new, revised 2014 GED tests will be available at the Shoreline Community College Testing Center starting January 13th.
+Revised 2014 GED tests became available at the Shoreline Community College Testing Center starting Jan.
+13, 2014.

-The new GED now includes four tests instead of the former five tests and reflects national Common Core State Standards.
-The new tests are offered only on computer.
-There is no pencil-and-paper option.
+The new GED includes four tests instead of five and reflects national Common Core State Standards.
+The new tests are offered online only.
 The substantial changes mean that people who didn't finish the previous tests by Dec.
-31, 2013 must start with from scratch with the new tests.
+31, 2013, must start from scratch with the new tests.

 Who can take the GED?